bucs445fall2025/project-team-7/sprints/ch5_sprint/sprint_notes.md

 ### SRS Sections Updated

 https://docs.google.com/document/d/1TCH-ScL2ykkAj_Jr7LRWSu7gMRVRalQO0nbkKwskd-8/edit?usp=sharing
--no update
+- no update

 ### User Story

--As a user  I can successfully sign in and log in to system.
+- As a user,  I can successfully sign in and log in to system.

 ### Sprint Requirements Attempted

--Tried to create and connect all three sections front end, Prisma and backend so that the username and password could be passed between all three and saved to database
+- Tried to create and connect all three sections front end, Prisma and backend so that the username and password could be passed between all three and saved to database

 ### Completed Requirements

-- Front page is functional to take information and send it ot a server
+- Front page is functional to take information and send it to a server
 - Prisma is created to help hold information and send it to the back end
 - Database backend is created for Username and Passwords

 ### Incomplete Requirements

--Connection between all three parts of the project needs to be fully completed
+- Connection between all three parts of the project needs to be fully completed

 ### The summary of the entire project